vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 485 commits since the previous release, including 226 fixes.
+More than 496 commits since the previous release, including 233 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Wed Mar 31 02:15:52 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Thu Apr  1 02:22:50 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER